jagoda/doppio/README.md

 Node module that exports a function that takes an options hash as its only argument and returns a new options hash (see the `doppio()` section for more info on the available options).
-Each time a new server instance is created, the plugins are invoked in the reverse order they were loaded in.
+Each time a new server instance is created, the plugins are invoked in the order they were loaded in.
 Each plugin is passed the options returned from the previous plugin as its argument.
-For example, the default plugin (that is always processed as the last plugin) is equivalent to the following:
+For example, the default option logic is equivalent to the following plugin code:

     module.exports = function (options) {
         options           = options || {};